 Jacky, Ehlo, and Wallace got to the police station an hour later.
-Jacky had cancelled on his co-worker.
+Jacky had canceled on his co-worker.
 Or more like he just delayed the meeting a little longer, claiming he needed to take care of some personal things.
 It wasn’t far from lying.
 When they arrived, they spotted Angela and Sonia nearby.
 It looked like the girls just arrived as well.
 They could almost feel the irony of the situation since they’d been there in the past, except it was without Jacky the last time–and Johnny was there with them.
 Yet the situation wasn’t far from different because it also had to do with Jacky and Sonia.

 “Hey,” Jacky greeted the girls, sounding too casual.
 Like he didn’t know them or something.

-Before they could exchange anymore words, Wallace spotted Chen Yi’s car pulling into one of the spots across the street.
+Before they could exchange any more words, Wallace spotted Chen Yi’s car pulling into one of the spots across the street.
 It was indeed almost like last time.

 “We heard about the news,” Chen Yi said as soon as he was by them.